Download.it search icon

 Pros

-• In-depth car customization options
+• Solid customization options for cars

-• Rewarding progression system
+• Compelling progression system and multiplayer modes

 Cons

-Dynamic Racing Experience
+Immersive Racing Experience

 Pros

-• In-depth car customization options
+• Solid customization options for cars

-• Rewarding progression system
+• Compelling progression system and multiplayer modes

 Cons